Resume Writing

 Action Verbs to Avoid at All Costs

 Some words are so overused they’ve lost all meaning.
-Remove these from your resume immediately:
+Delete them from your resume today:

 • Responsible for — The #1 buzzword killer.
-Replace it with anything specific.
+Replace it with literally anything specific.

-• Helped — Were you the driver or a passenger?
+• Helped — Were you driving or riding shotgun?
 Show ownership.

 • Worked on — Vague.
-What did you actually do?
+What did you actually ship?

 • Assisted — Unless you’re applying for an assistant role, use a stronger verb.